reimagined/resolve/docs/monitoring.md

 ## Monitoring Adapters

-Resolve defines the base monitoring mechanism used to collect metrics and incudes a set of monitoring adapters that define how the collected metrics are published.
+Resolve incudes a set of monitoring adapters that define how the metrics are collected are published.
 The following adapters are included:

 | Module Name                                                                                       | Description                                              |
 | ------------------------------------------------------------------------------------------------- | -------------------------------------------------------- |